Ph.D. Student, Mechanical Engineering

 As a graduate student member of the DREAMS lab, Joseph looks to improve the mechanical properties of parts fabricated via material extrusion.
 By incorporating additional degrees of freedom into the motion control system, he hopes to enable highly tailored toolpaths through novel deposition strategies.

-Currently, Joseph is funded by the Institute for Creativity, Arts, and Technology (ICAT).
-He works as a graduate assistant in the CREATE studio.
+Joseph has been funded by the Institute for Creativity, Arts, and Technology (ICAT) and worked as a graduate assistant in the CREATE studio.

 Kubalak, J. R., Mansfield, C. D., Pesek, T. H., Snow, Z. K., Cottiss, E. B., Ebeling-koning, O. D., … Wicks, A. L. (2016).
 Design and Realization of a 6 Degree of Freedom Robotic Extrusion Platform.
 Solid Freeform Fabrication Symposium, 1314–1332.